aamirxshaikh/interview-prep/core-java/docs/java-collections-framework.md

 - **PriorityQueue**: A queue that orders its elements based on their natural ordering or a specified comparator.
 - **ArrayDeque**: Resizable-array implementation of the `Deque` interface, allowing fast insertion and removal operations.
 - **LinkedList**: Also implements the `Queue` interface, providing flexibility for queue operations.

-### Map

-The `Map` interface represents a collection of key-value pairs, with unique keys.
-Implementations include:

-- **HashMap**: Hash table-based implementation of the `Map` interface, allowing null values and one null key.
-- **LinkedHashMap**: Maintains a linked list of entries for predictable iteration order.
-- **TreeMap**: Implements a red-black tree to provide a sorted map.
-- **Hashtable**: Similar to `HashMap`, but synchronized and does not allow null keys or values.

 ## 4. Implementations of Collection Interfaces